primodiumxyz/developer/README.md

 # Primodium Developer Docs and Examples

 This monorepo contains documentation source and extension examples for Primodium developers.
-Visit [here](https://developer.primodium.xyz) to for the live developer documentation.
+Visit [here](https://developer.primodium.xyz) for the live developer documentation.

 ## Directories